rswedberg/teachershelpteachers/README.md

 flask run --cert=adhoc
 ```

-## Usage

-## Support

-## Roadmap

-## Contributing

-## License

 ## Project Status
+Complete

 ## Release Notes
 The entire application is working with all features behaving according to the
 user stories and automated test available to verify all application routes.
-The next step to be done is to deploy the app on Heroku.
+The entire application is also deployed and working in Heroku.